A. Victoria Mixon, Editor

-My calendar varies widely, depending upon the time of year, proximity of holidays, number of clients currently on my schedule, my own writing commitments, and random meteorological occurrences.
-I’m generally scheduling four to eight weeks ahead, so feel free to contact me any time to find out how things are looking right now.
+My calendar varies depending upon the time of year, number of clients currently on my schedule, and random meteorological occurrences.
+This year, I’m scheduling six to eight weeks four to six months ahead.
+Feel free to contact me any time to find out how things are looking right now.

 one week

-It takes approximately a week to complete a Starter Developmental Edit or an Abbreviated Developmental Edit (two weeks to complete an Abbreviated Developmental Edit on a manuscript of more than 80,000 words).
+It takes approximately a week to complete a Synopsis Edit or an Abbreviated Developmental Edit (two weeks to complete an Abbreviated Developmental Edit on a manuscript of more than 80,000 words).
 See my Editing Specials.

 Developmental Edit

-It takes four to six weeks to complete a purely Developmental Edit on a 72,000-word manuscript, without Copy or Line Editing and with the full manuscript in hand—that’s a lot of talking back and forth with the writer.
-See Copy, Line, & Developmental Editing Explained and my Rates.
+It takes four to six weeks to complete a purely Developmental Edit on an 80,000-word manuscript.
+See Copy, Line, & Developmental Editing Explained.

 Copy & Line Edit

-It takes six to eight weeks to complete a purely Copy & Line Edit on a 72,000-word manuscript, if no Developmental Editing is necessary and with the full manuscript in hand.
-See Copy, Line, & Developmental Editing Explained and my Rates.
+It takes eight to ten weeks to complete a purely Copy & Line Edit on an 80,000-word manuscript.
+See Copy, Line, & Developmental Editing Explained.

 Copy, Line, & Developmental Edit